a6h15hek/a6h15hek/blogs/effective-logging-for-functions.md

 ## Best Practices for Function Logging

-**Essential elements in a log string:** Timestamp, ApplicationName, FileName, FunctionName, LEVEL, and any other details that you deem important for your application.
+**Essential elements in a log string:** The inclusion of **Timestamp**, **ApplicationName**, **FileName**, **FunctionName**, **LEVEL**, and any other relevant details can significantly enhance the effectiveness of logs for an application.
+These elements provide crucial context and make it easier to trace the flow of events, especially when debugging or monitoring the application.
+Remember, the goal is to create logs that are informative and useful, while respecting privacy and security considerations.

 **The message should convey:** the intended action, the initiator of the action, and the input and output.